Feeling the winter blues? Toledo's got the cure for your cabin fever!

-You will find plenty of outdoor winter fun at all 16 of our beautiful Metroparks situated throughout Toledo and Lucas County.
+You will find plenty of outdoor winter fun at all 19 of our beautiful Metroparks situated throughout Toledo and Lucas County.
 From snowshoeing to ice-skating, there is a winter adventure awaiting any skill level.
-Whether or not there’s a cover of snowfall, you will still enjoy the natural beauty at any one of our Metroparks.
+Whether or not there’s a cover of snowfall, you can still enjoy miles of hiking trails at any one of our Metroparks.

-Cross-Country Skiing - Glide quietly through the winter landscape on groomed or ungroomed trails with miles of natural area to explore on skis.
+Cross-Country Skiing - Glide quietly through the winter landscape on groomed or ungroomed trails with miles of natural beauty to explore on skis.

 Ice Skating - Looking for a place to lace up your skates and enjoy nature in her winter beauty?
 At Pearson, lights have been added near the lake so you can continue ice skating even after sunset.

-Snowshoeing - Strap on a pair of Metroparks snowshoes and explore a winter wonderland by registering for one of our programs.
-Or bring your own and explore any of our Metroparks trails.
+Snowshoeing - Strap on a pair of snowshoes and explore a winter wonderland on the Metroparks trail of your choice.

 Photo by: Metroparks Toledo